INRIA/awesome-open-science-software/README.md

 * [Anonymous Github](https://github.com/tdurieux/anonymous_github/) is a system to anonymize open-science Github repositories before referring to them in a double-blind paper submission.
 * [recipy](https://github.com/recipy/recipy) records provenance for Python programs
 * [codeocean](https://codeocean.com/) Code Ocean is a cloud-based computational reproducibility platform to run scientific code
+* [LabPal](https://liflab.github.io/labpal) is a Java library that allows you to design, control, process and package experiments that are run on a computer, and to streamline the integration of results within a research paper.

 Courses
 -------